Does Testosterone Increase Metabolism? - Balance My Hormones TRT in the UK

 Research indicates that men with higher testosterone levels tend to have a higher BMR, which contributes to easier weight management and a lower risk of obesity.

-Effects on body fat percentage
+Testosterone and body fat percentage

-Role in fat metabolism
+Testosterone’s role in fat metabolism

-Testosterone enhances fat metabolism through several mechanisms.
+Testosterone increases fat metabolism through several mechanisms.

 Also, testosterone controls several signalling pathways that influence fat cell metabolism, including the regulation of genes involved in fat oxidation.

-Testosterone levels over the lifespan
+How testosterone levels change over the lifespan

 Moreover, low testosterone levels are associated with insulin resistance, which further impairs metabolic function.
-Insulin resistance is a precursor for type 2 diabetes and aggravates the difficulty in managing blood sugar levels as one age.

-Boosting testosterone and metabolism
+How to improve testosterone levels and metabolism

-The diet also plays a crucial role in hormone production.
-Foods rich in zinc, such as oysters and other shellfish, beef, and beans, are particularly important for testosterone production.
+Testosterone boosting foods, foods rich in zinc, such as oysters and other shellfish, beef, and beans, are particularly important for testosterone production.
 Vitamins D and B, as well as omega-3 fatty acids, also contribute to both testosterone and healthy metabolism levels.

 Exercise